El Raval, Barcelona: Ultimate Guide (2023) – 11 Must-Dos

 Overall, if you’re seeking an authentic, lived-in Barcelona vibe, El Raval offers a vibrant urban experience.

-However, some visitors may prefer lodging in a more polished district like Eixample or Gothic Quarter.
+However, some visitors may prefer lodging in a more polished district like Eixample, the Gothic Quarter or even Barcelona’s El Born district.
 Parts of El Raval can feel gritty or edgy, especially at night.

-When choosing accommodations in El Raval, aim for a spot along the Rambla del Raval or closer to MACBA and the Boqueria market.
+When choosing accommodation in El Raval, aim for a spot along the Rambla del Raval or closer to the MACBA and the Boqueria market.
 Avoid the southern fringes of the neighborhood which tend to be sketchier.

 In addition, check for soundproofing and accessibility since noise and narrow streets can be an issue.